 Fortunately, for us, Jennifer saved the video of this first time she tried Switch It with her Kindergarten ELL class!
 Watch below and notice how she's revealing the alphabetic principle, as well as building letter-sound knowledge and the phonemic awareness skills of segmenting and manipulating.

-You're Invited to the Level Up Your Readers' Achievement in the Next 5 Days Event
+You're Invited to the Level Up Your Readers' Achievement in Just 5 Days Event

 Here's what Jennifer recalled about the first Level Up Challenge she participated in: